Until The Last Man Comes Home

 Black Thursday was a sad dose of reality for the Eighth Air Force.
 The devastating losses not only threatened the combat effectiveness of the entire organization, but it also emphasized the futility of the valiant efforts expended by Ira Eaker's brave airmen to achieve air superiority over Occupied Europe.
 It was time to pull back, rebuild, and reassess the mission.

 For some bombardment groups rebuilding was more than a priority--it was an absolute necessity.
 The 305th Bombardment Group had fielded fifteen bombers from three squadrons for the Schweinfurt mission.
 Theirs was a veteran group, having already served nearly a year of missions with the Eighth Air Force.
 Despite the hardships, the 305th's aircrews had flown again and again into harm's way, adopting the motto "Can Do."
 On October 14 the cruelest of fates met fifteen Can Do bombers; only two returned to Chelveston.
 Of the thirteen bombers and crews, the 305th lost that day, six were from the 364th Bomber Squadron.
-The 364th's 100% attrition rate and the group's 87% loss rate was the highest suffered by any squadron and/or group of the war.
+The 364th's 100% attrition rate and the group's 87% loss rate were the highest suffered by any squadron and/or group of the war.
 Without new bombers and crews to man them, the Can Do Group's air war looked to be all but over.